aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 - Two sets of (virtual) leaf switches, serving endpoints such as servers.
 - Two (virtual) layer2-only switches often used for management connectivity to the servers.

-In order to follow the principle of network design using patterns, both DCs have the same layout to keep a repetitive and understandable architecture, but this is no hard requirement and one DC could use 2 spines while the other could be using 4 spines to comply with redundancy and BW requirements.
+In order to follow the principle of network design using patterns, both DCs have the same layout to keep a repetitive and understandable architecture, but this is no hard requirement and one DC could use 2 spines while the other could be using 4 spines to comply with redundancy and bandwidth requirements.

 Integration with CloudVision is not included in this example to keep everything as simple as possible.
 In this case, the Ansible host will communicate directly with the switches using eAPI.